 Establishments or facilities which include the retail sale and service of all alcoholic beverages for on-premises consumption in conjunction with a restaurant.
 Restaurants shall close no later than 12 a.m.

 Outside sales and service in conjunction with a restaurant.
 All outside sales and service shall cease no later than 11 p.m.
+Outside sales and service shall be restricted to the private property, and shall not be located on the City right-of-way or sidewalk.
+Any outside sales and service area shall meet Part 4, Jacksonville Zoning Code.

 Uses by Exception.
 There shall be no permitted uses by exception.